prachishah26/Python-Training/Introduction to Python/readme.md

 ## Program1- Write a Python function that takes a sequence of numbers and determines whether all the numbers are different from each other.

-Input : It will take sequence of numbers
+Input : It will take sequence of numbers<br>
 Output : Output will be "YES" if numbers are different from eachother, otherwise "NO"

 # Testcases: